Looking for low or no-cost ways to bring a little fun into the workplace and show your employees you value them?

 9. Business card boost

 Even if you have a small business, you can order inexpensive business cards to make each employee feel like a valuable member of your team.
-Vistaprint is just one of many online companies that print and ship business cards at a great value, and promo codes are often available for additional discounts.
+You can design your business cards easily and efficiently with Canva’s Free Business Card Maker.
+There are many online companies that print and ship business cards at a great value.
+Vistaprint is just one and promo codes are often available for additional discounts.

 10. Grow the next generation

 Does your organization have an affinity group for young professionals?
 If not, consider forming one.
 Developing young talent today – to become leaders tomorrow – is vital to your company’s long-term success.

 LBMC’s award-winning Young Professionals (YP) program, which focuses on the firm’s professionals during the first seven years of their careers, nurtures leadership skills, promotes teamwork and networking, and creates a foundation for client development and lead generation.
 The YP group has a formal leadership structure that supports and fosters an ongoing dialogue with membership.
 Members provide regular feedback on issues important to them or areas where they may need support.
 Recent topics include how to become a nonprofit board member, community volunteer opportunities, team building activities, and leadership development.

 While gifts may be a traditional way to thank your employees, you don’t have to break the bank to make an employee feel valued.
 Make sure any reward program you implement follows the IRS rules on employee gifts – awards to employees are deductible expenses for employers.